elhajuojy/airport-phpApi-VueJs/readme.md

 # AriPorts api Example  With PHP

-## this example contains simple api in using php native
+## this example contains simple api using php native

 Install requirements: